Willem Duynstee: Psychiatric therapy

 In Christian Theology, mortification refers to bringing “to death” something humanly unruly or seemingly-uncontrollable, especially one's concupiscible or pleasurable powers (i.e., food, sex, play, rest, etc.).
 Theology views the flesh as wounded and in need of reasonable governance and appropriate vigilance.
 The flesh needs to be governed or mortified, which literally means “put to death”, but not annihilated or repressed.
 MT states that though this is difficult for all, it is not impossible with the assistance of God's helping grace.
-This idea has its roots in the teachings of St Paul, who saw mortification as a key ingredient to a peaceful and happy life.
+This idea has its roots in the teachings of the apostle Paul, who saw mortification as a key ingredient to a peaceful and happy life.
 Mortification therapy draws a distinction between the mortification of the deeds of the flesh, and its powers.
 For example, it's okay to be angry, but don't punch your enemy.
 It's okay to be attracted to another person's spouse, but don't seduce them.
 Mortify a nasty deed, not the human potential built into both body and soul as a human gift.

 Hence, psychologically, mortification therapy is about putting to death an emotional disorder or pathology that afflicts the body and soul, not the body or soul's powers.
 Stated more positively, MT returns to the afflicted person the possibility of freely choosing how to act with right reason and not be pushed and pulled by obsessions and compulsions.
 Mortification returns personal freedom, and therefore, the possibility of growing in virtue.

 Duynstee's contribution to Mortification Therapy, or “MT” for short, was conceived from the philosophical and psychological perspectives that return fearfully afflicted and sexually repressed persons to a newfound liberty for life.
 It is akin to a remediation analogous with ‘the same developmental path as a child walks.’
 Such liberty is a ‘‘freedom for morality’’ and for a personal “freedom for excellence”.
 MT liberates sexually afflicted persons from what are often inveterate materially sinful habits.
 In brief, among other essential elements, MT has three different roles to play.
 It helps the afflicted person (1) to mortify the repressing emotion(s).
 (2) To inform the cognitive faculties via information, catechesis, and formation aimed at restoring the displacement of right reason and the will.
 And (3) to permit the reemergence of the repressed pleasure appetite buried alive by the repressing pathology.